Written by: Richard Frykberg

 All Capex involves a degree of implementation risk that should be assessed when evaluating business cases.
 Normally, the replacement of existing assets involving known technology and internal skills is significantly lower-risk, than Growth Capex which may involve completely new partnerships, processes, technology and skills.

-Differences Between Maintenance and Growth Capex
+Differences Between Growth vs Maintenance Capex

 It’s important to point out several differences between Maintenance and Growth Capex which often makes them difficult to manage without a seamless Capex management system.